masx200/Gemini-CLI-UI/README.md

 ## Features

-- **Responsive Design** - Works seamlessly across desktop, tablet, and mobile so you can also use Gemini CLI from mobile
+- **Responsive Design** - Works seamlessly across desktop, tablet, and mobile so you can also use qwen CLI from mobile
-- **Interactive Chat Interface** - Built-in chat interface for seamless communication with Gemini CLI
+- **Interactive Chat Interface** - Built-in chat interface for seamless communication with qwen CLI
-- **Integrated Shell Terminal** - Direct access to Gemini CLI through built-in shell functionality
+- **Integrated Shell Terminal** - Direct access to qwen CLI through built-in shell functionality
 - **File Explorer** - Interactive file tree with syntax highlighting and live editing